 Commercial vehicle drivers are subject to a lower blood alcohol content (BAC) legal limit than other motorists, and the Department of Transportation requires periodic drug and alcohol testing of drivers.

 Unfortunately, a lack of enforcement means truckers can routinely abuse alcohol or drugs without fear of being tested.
 The dangers of alcohol intoxication and driving are well-known, but many people fail to understand the dangers of over-the-counter medications.

-Stimulants taken to allow drivers to stay behind the wheel for longer stretches of time actually increase the risk of accidents: they make drivers take more risks; they decrease alertness; and drivers are more likely to fall asleep at the wheel when the effects of the stimulant wear off.
+Stimulants are taken to allow drivers to stay behind the wheel for long stretches of time actually increases the risk of accidents: they make drivers take more risks; they decrease alertness, and drivers are more likely to fall asleep at the wheel when the effects of the stimulant wear off.

 After an accident, a trucker will be routinely tested for alcohol or drugs, but there is no test for fatigue.
 An examination of the driver’s logs for compliance with Hours of Service rules is one way to determine fatigue, along with accident reconstruction.
 However, paper logs are routinely falsified, and electronic logs are still a thing of the future.
 If you have been injured in a truck accident, you need an experienced lawyer who knows how to determine the liability of the truck driver and trucking company, and who can handle the complex litigation often involved in truck accident claims.